Soluto/oauth-seamless-flow/draft-oauth-jwt-otp-client-assertion.md

 ## One Time Password generation

-To generate one time password (OTP), the client use it's state, created during the registration request, which is not covered in this document.
-The state consist from 2 numbers: `previous` and `next`, 64 byte.
+To generate one time password (OTP) as defined in {{!RFC2289}}, the client use it's state, created during the registration request, which is not covered in this document.
+The state consist from 2 numbers: `previous` and `next`.
+Each of those numbers can hold signed int, up to 64 bytes length.
 In order to generate a new JWS, the client has to roll this payload.
-The rolling is done by setting the value of `previous` to the value of `current`, and setting new crypto random value to `next`.
+The rolling is done by setting the value of `previous` to the value of `current`, and setting new crypto random, as defined in {{!RFC4086}}, value to `next`.
 For example, assuming this is the current state of the app:

 ~~~~~~~~~~
 previous: 1